Robust and Sparse Generalized Linear Models for High-Dimensional Data via Maximum Mean Discrepancy: Abstract

 \section{Abstract}

 {High-dimensional datasets are frequently subject to contamination by outliers and heavy-tailed noise, which can severely bias standard regularized estimators like the Lasso.
 While Maximum Mean Discrepancy (MMD) has recently been introduced as a ``universal'' framework for robust regression, its application to high-dimensional Generalized Linear Models (GLMs) remains largely unexplored, particularly regarding variable selection.
 In this paper, we propose a penalized MMD framework for robust estimation and feature selection in GLMs.
 We introduce an $\ell_1$-penalized MMD objective and develop two versions of the estimator: a full $O(n^2)$ version and a computationally efficient $O(n)$ approximation.
 To solve the resulting non-convex optimization problem, we employ an algorithm based on the Alternating Direction Method of Multipliers (ADMM) combined with AdaGrad.
-Through extensive simulation studies involving Gaussian linear regression and binary logistic regression, we demonstrate that our proposed methods significantly outperform classical penalized GLMs and existing robust benchmarks.
-Our approach shows particular strength in handling high-leverage points and heavy-tailed error distributions, where traditional methods often fail.}
+Through extensive simulation studies involving Gaussian linear regression and binary logistic regression, we demonstrate that our proposed methods are highly competitive with classical penalized GLMs and existing robust benchmarks.
+Our approach shows particular resilience in maintaining a balance between estimation accuracy and variable selection across diverse contamination scenarios, especially in handling high-leverage points and heavy-tailed error distributions where traditional methods may fluctuate in performance.}

 \keywords{Maximum Mean Discrepancy, Generalized Linear Models, Robust Estimation, Variable Selection}